 Great leaders are brave enough to make sweeping changes and need a range of skills.
 But, one of the most important traits in any leader is knowing when something is or isn’t working.

 Some managers can get caught in a loop of reactive activities, like solving functional problems or achieving short-term objectives.
 Great leaders need to be strategic in nature.
 They need to meet operational goals whilst planning for future success.

 Good managers can see how their decisions will affect the organisation.
 They know that their decisions can be interpreted by everyone from employees, to competitors, and to the media.
 So, this involves different levels of analysis and a clear understanding of the mutual connections between the company and your industry.

 The best managers select the right people for the job the first time round.
 A manager is only as good as the people they hire.
 This can be achieved by training, peer support or mentoring programs.
-However, another consideration is ensuring that people with natural strategic skills don’t slip through the net.
+But, another consideration is ensuring that people with natural strategic skills don’t slip through the net.
 Ongoing employee assessments can help identify natural leaders.
 They can be nurtured to achieve leadership roles for themselves.

 Managers need to have a clear understanding of an organisation’s structure, processes and design.
 This will help to implement the sort of changes that are increasingly needed in the digital age.

 Companies are moving away from a hierarchical structure to team-based networks designed to address specific objectives and projects.
 This means that leaders need to be able to adapt to these changes and pursue organisational redesigns that will benefit the company.

 People at the top need to understand how these structures are interlinked.
 They need to know what resources they have at their disposal and how to get the best out of them.

 Peer-to-peer learning can help.
 However, managers need to encourage feedback and input from employees.
 This way they can better understand the impact of any proposed changes.